codewithashim/ScraperX-Frontend/README.md

 ## I want to use a custom domain - is that possible?

 If you want to deploy your project under your own domain, we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://github.com/codewithashim/ScraperX-Frontend.git)
+Visit our docs for more details: [ScraperX](https://scraper-x.vercel.app/)